Xinglab/TEQUILA-seq/README.md

   + `{job_name}_time_hr: {num_hours}`
 * Specify the path to the folder containing the ESPRESSO source code as follows:
   + `espresso_path: /path/to/ESPRESSO/src`
-* If starting with raw ONT signal data, specify the path to the `bin` folder containing Guppy as follows:
+* If starting with raw nanopore data, specify the path to the `bin` folder containing Guppy as follows:
   + `guppy_bin_path: /path/to/guppy/bin/`
 * Specify the reference genome sequence (FASTA format) and reference transcript annotations (GTF format) to be used:
   + You can provide download URLs for these files as follows: